michaelchadwick/michaelchadwick.info/blog/_posts/2015-10-01-gem-warrior-part-3-of-3-gemcutting-101.md

 layout: post
 title: "Gem Warrior: Part 3 (of 3): Gemcutting 101"
-tags: game gaming ruby text adventure gemwarrior gem guide markov yaml audio yaml wrapup
+tags: game gaming ruby text-adventure gemwarrior rubygem guide markov yaml audio yaml wrapup
 excerpt: "For the most part, Gem Warrior is done.
 What a blast it has been!
 I'm not sure I've worked so hard on a project in a long time."

 ---